kaneschutzman/redshift/README.md

-This is a small rootkit for FreeBSD 10 AMD64.
-Initially, it was just a POC for a rootkit I've written to test some stuff in MSR (Model Specific Registers) a long time ago but now I have added more two features in it.
-Now it can be used to hide a module or process and escalate the privileges to root.
-There's an easy way to know if this rootkit is already on the system, you just need to load the module again and the kernel will tell you if the file already exists or not.
+redshift - FreeBSD rootkit

+This is a small rootkit for FreeBSD AMD64.
 It has been tested on FreeBSD 10.0-RELEASE AMD64.

 Features:

 	Hide a process
 	Hide a module
 	Escalate the privileges to root
+	Escape the Capsicum sandbox

 Demonstration: